-For understanding why the attitude to the Bohemian Reformation is so important, it is necessary to know something about the Czech History and the specific situation in Czechoslovakia after the end of World War I. There was quite a revolutionary religious situation in the Czechoslovak Republic.
-The biggest Church was the Roman Catholic Church, but for almost one million people it was not very trustworthy because of the relation to the Austro-Hungarian Empire and to the House of Habsburg.
-Out of this million more than 500 000 people joined the newly established Czechoslovak Church and 80 000 moved to the Evangelical Church of Czech Brethren.
-The rest of people remained without religious affiliation.
-Besides that, the national pride related to the Czech history was very strong, especially to the Bohemian Reformation.
+To gain an understanding of why the attitude to the Bohemian Reformation is so important, it is necessary to know something about Czech History and the specific situation in Czechoslovakia after the end of World War I. There was a noticeably revolutionary religious situation in the Czechoslovak Republic at this time.
+The biggest Church was then the Roman Catholic Church, but for almost one million people, it was not very trustworthy because of the relation to the Austro-Hungarian Empire and to the House of Habsburg.
+Out of this million, more than 500 000 people joined the newly established Czechoslovak Church and 80 000 moved to the Evangelical Church of Czech Brethren.
+The rest of the people remained without religious affiliation.
+Besides that, the national pride related to the Czech history was very strong, especially in relation to the Bohemian Reformation.

-In the 19th century the legacy of the Bohemian Reformation became an important part of forming of the Czech nationality.
+In the 19th century, the legacy of the Bohemian Reformation became an important part in the forming of the Czech nationality.
 Many historians were using this part of history for accenting Czech national consciousness face to face the German nationality.
-Around the turn of the century some protestant Churches began to promote Czech nationalism related to the Bohemian Reformation too, mostly because of the young generation of priests.
+Around the turn of the century, some protestant Churches also began to promote Czech nationalism related to the Bohemian Reformation too, mostly because of the young generation of priests.
 New ideas about uniting Evangelic Churches based on the Bohemian Reformation confessions go hand in hand with this.
 The foundation of the Evangelical Church of Czech Brethren (ECCB) was the result of these ideas.
 It had been formed through unification of the Protestant Churches of the Lutheran and Reformed confessions in Bohemia and Moravia in December 1918.
 New possibilities and easing of tension at the end of World War I have opened the way for the renewal of efforts to connect the Churches.
 Only Czech speaking Protestants were members of ECCB; German speaking Protestants formed their own German Protestant Church in 1919.
-In 1918 ECCB had about 160 000 members and other 80 000 had come during next years from the Roman Catholic Church.
+In 1918, the ECCB had about 160 000 members and other 80 000 had come during next years from the Roman Catholic Church.
 With the unification, the Calvinistic theology prevailed over Lutheran theology because of superiority of Reformed churches.
 Besides that, there was a strong theological following of the Czech reformed tradition too.

-Origins of the Czechoslovak Church, another important Church in Czechoslovakia, were much different.
+The origins of the Czechoslovak Church, another important Church in Czechoslovakia, were much different.
 It had been created by Catholic priests discontented with conditions in the Roman Catholic Church.
 They were part of a longer process of efforts to reform the Catholic Church.
-Basics of this movement was foundation of the Union of the Catholic Czechoslovak Clergy in 1902.
-Beside other things their requirements included the use of the vernacular in the liturgy or voluntary clerical celibacy.
+The basics of this movement formed the foundation of the Union of the Catholic Czechoslovak Clergy in 1902.
+Beside other things, their requirements included the use of the vernacular in the liturgy or voluntary clerical celibacy.
 Catholic modernism and its efforts were suppressed by Pope Pius X. in 1907.
 After World War I these efforts to reform the Catholic Church in Czechoslovakia were restored, but again the papal curia refused them.
 Due to this, the radical movement officially established the new Church on January 8, 1920.
-In the first weeks of its existence over 40 priests and 200 000 adherents who were former members of Roman Catholic Church became the members.
-After one year the Czechoslovak Church already had 525 332 members.
+In the first weeks of its existence, over 40 priests and 200 000 adherents who were former members of Roman Catholic Church became the members.
+After one year, the Czechoslovak Church already had 525 332 members.
 The theology followed reformed efforts of the Czech Catholicism in the 19th century, Catholic modernism and Hussite tradition as well as Czech Brethren tradition.
 Thus Czechoslovak theology was a kind of mixture of Catholic and Protestant ideas and so wide to hold different ideas from theological to national.
 In fact, the Czechoslovak Church was much more national movement than the Christian Church.